G

 There is a prerequisite that sits above every metric: an engine cannot mention or cite a page it cannot reach.
 If your most important pages are blocked to AI crawlers, your visibility is not low, it is unmeasurable, and no tracker will tell you that is the reason.

-The usual culprits are a robots.txt rule that disallows crawlers like GPTBot, ClaudeBot, or PerplexityBot, a firewall that challenges non-browser traffic, or content that only renders with JavaScript the crawler does not run.
+The usual culprits are a robots.txt rule that disallows AI crawlers (training bots like GPTBot and ClaudeBot, or retrieval bots like PerplexityBot and OAI-SearchBot), a firewall that challenges non-browser traffic, or content that only renders with JavaScript the crawler does not run.
 Google's own guidance is that appearing in AI features takes no special markup, just helpful content engines can reach, and "can reach" is exactly what most sites get wrong for AI bots.
 Check reachability before you read too much into a poor citation rate, because a blocked crawler makes every other measurement misleading.
-Our AI search playbook covers the checks, and geotoolbox's free Content Analyzer runs them across the major AI crawlers in under a minute.
+Our AI search playbook covers the checks, and geotoolbox's free AI-Readiness Score runs the robots.txt and crawler-access checks in seconds (rendering and firewall behavior take a deeper scan).

 The Free Way to Track It